Swarm-Systems-Lab/dispersion-formation-control/README.md

 ## Usage

-For an overview of the project's structure and to see the code in action, we recommend running the Jupyter notebook `cfc_sim.ipynb` located in the `notebooks` directory.
+For an overview of the project's structure and to see the code in action, we recommend running the Jupyter notebook `simulations.ipynb` located in the `notebooks` directory.

 ## Credits